Homicide

 (Robert M., RIF135704).

 If you're reading this because you or someone you care about has been charged with murder, you need to talk to an attorney who is experienced in defending murder cases and has had success winning murder cases.
 District Attorneys charge first-degree murder because they believe that they have sufficient evidence to get a first-degree murder conviction from a jury, and the vast majority of the time, they are successful.
 A client being found not guilty of murder and all lesser offenses is extremely rare.
-Addison only knows of a handful of attorneys that have won a murder trial (not guilty of the homicide and all lesser included offenses).
-He only knows of only three other attorneys in the state who have won two murder trials--acquitted of all homicide related charges, and none of them practice on the Central Coast.
-He knows of no other attorney that has won three murder trials--acquitted of all homicide related charges.
+Addison and Christine only know of a handful of attorneys that have won a murder trial (not guilty of the homicide and all lesser included offenses).
+They only know of only three other attorneys in the state who have won two murder trials--acquitted of all homicide related charges, and none of them practice on the Central Coast.
+They know of no other attorney that has won three murder trials--acquitted of all homicide related charges.

 A murder case has many potential outcomes.
 A conviction for first-degree murder with a special circumstance found true results in a mandatory sentence of life in prison without the possibility of parole (LWOPP).
 A conviction for first-degree murder without a special circumstance found true carries a mandatory minimum of twenty-five years to life in prison.
 A conviction for second-degree murder carries a fifteen-year to life sentence (a person can get probation for a second-degree murder conviction, but that is extremely rare).
 In many cases, the jury will be given the option of a lesser included offense of voluntary manslaughter; the maximum sentence for a voluntary manslaughter conviction is eleven years.
 A conviction for voluntary manslaughter in a murder trial is considered a very good outcome, an absolute victory.
 Having an attorney with experience handling murder cases is critical because there are complex issues involved in murder cases, such as pathological evidence as well as mental defenses to attack premeditation, deliberation, and specific intent to kill.